-What is Link Cleanup?
+What is link cleanup?

 Search engines use links to crawl through websites.
-Putting relevant links onto your site (either from your own site, or external websites) help search engines find your website.
+Putting relevant links onto your site (either from your own site, or external websites) helps search engines find your website.
 The more quality links you have, the higher your chances are of appearing on searches.

 Google favours websites with a clean link profile, those with links to and from reputable or authoritative sources.
-In the early years of the Internet, SEO specialists used link building to gather “votes” and rank high on search results.
+In the early years of the internet, SEO specialists used link building to gather “votes” and rank high on search results.

 However, not all links are good links.
 In the same way links can boost ranking, they can also do the opposite.

-If you stuff low quality and irrelevant links onto your site, search engines may find your website spammy.
+If you stuff low-quality and irrelevant links onto your site, search engines may find your website spammy.
 If you receive a warning message from Google with a header or subject that reads “Unnatural Inbound Links”, you have a problem.

-What are the Benefits of Link Cleanup?
+What are the benefits of link cleanup?

 It pays to have a clean link profile.
 Removing and disavowing bad links allow you to: